Many children in foster care have brothers or sisters, are older or have needs that will take patience and understanding.

 Abuse or neglect can have a significant impact on a young child’s brain development and readiness for school.
 Infants feel grief and loss—they could miss a parent’s smell, voice, smile or touch and that affects activity, appetite and sleep.

-Support an LGBT youth
+Support an LGBTQ youth

-Many LGBT youth who enter foster care are placed in care for reasons unrelated to their sexual identity, while others do experience conflicts related to sexual orientation or gender identity that result in being removed from their home.
+Many LGBTQ youth who enter foster care are placed in care for reasons unrelated to their sexual identity, while others do experience conflicts related to sexual orientation or gender identity that result in being removed from their home.
 Entering foster care is hard enough in itself, but these youth may also be facing questions of acceptance from their family, peers and community.